GYC-lab/gyc-lab.github.io/_pages/about.md

   - /about.html
 ---

-- 👋 Ph.D student majoring in Fluid Mechanics.
+I am a fourth-year Ph.D. student in Fluid Mechanics at Peking University.

-- 🌱 I’m currently interested in Computational Fluid Mechanics (CFD).
+Previously, I received my bachelor’s degree in Aerocraft Design and Engineering from Northwestern Polytechnical University.

+My research focuses on Computational Fluid Mechanics (CFD), particularly in turbulence synthesis and modeling in wall-bounded flows.

 $$
 \frac{\partial \boldsymbol{u}}